nedik/soldat-libposixmq/README.md

 # soldat-libposixmq
 This is a simple library that exposes POSIX Message Queue functions for soldatserver.
-[Check usage of POSIX Message Queues here](https://man7.org/linux/man-pages/man7/mq_overview.7.html).
+[Check overview of POSIX Message Queues here](https://man7.org/linux/man-pages/man7/mq_overview.7.html).
+The usage in soldat scriptoce is similar to the POSIX Message Queue.
+For details see the `include/libposixmq.pas`.

 Since POSIX IPC is not implemented on Windows, the library will only work on Unix-like operating systems like Linux.